 Aim to stack half of your plate or meals with non-starchy veggies to maximize your nutrition intake and give your diet a healthy boost.

-Other great sources of nutrient dense foods include whole grains, fruits, and lean proteins.
-Did you know that melon and strawberries are the lowest calorie and carb fruits you can choose?
+Other great sources of nutrient-dense foods include whole grains, fruits, and lean proteins.
+Did you know that melon and strawberries are the lowest calories and carb fruits you can choose?

 High Fiber Foods